pytroll/pytroll.github.io/index.md

 ## Tutorials, examples...

-For a quick and easy overview of what Pytroll can possibly offer for you have a look at the [Pytroll tutorial](https://docs.google.com/presentation/d/1-ast62mC7X0z7504gSJCthRnQP-8LrU0Pz_CNxUx0Ag/edit#slide=id.p) which was shown at the 2016 Eumetsat conference in Darmstadt Wednesday September 28
+For a quick and easy overview of what Pytroll can possibly offer for you have a look at the [Pytroll overview](https://docs.google.com/presentation/d/10QSq6H0QL4WruEiY-1TU4Rk-f05QzZOZ1UoD9adx9ow/edit?usp=sharing) which was shown at the 2017 Eumetsat conference in Rome Tuesday October 3rd.

 For some pytroll examples, you can have a look at the [Pytroll Gallery](gallery.md) or head directly to <https://nbviewer.jupyter.org/github/pytroll/pytroll-examples>